Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 available via a range of other platforms, including the OAPEN Digital Library, the Directory of Open Access Books (DOAB), and available from Google Books, Apple Books, Amazon and funders’ own platforms.
 Where appropriate, OA books are also indexed in Web of Science, Scopus, PubMed’s NCBI Bookshelf, PMC, Medline, as well as more than 200 more abstracting and indexing services and Google Books.
-Usage via those platforms is not captured in this study.
+Direct usage on those platforms is not captured in this study, although traffic referred from these sites maybe included in our data.
 We also only capture digital usage and reach of ebooks and do not consider print sales and distribution which may also show different trends for OA and non-OA books.

 Springer Nature is a large publisher with an experienced and effective sales and marketing team, and online